• Skip to primary navigation

 • Roll the dough out into a 5mm thick rectangle.

-• Place the room temperature butter, brown sugar and cinnamon into a bowl.
+• Place the butter (softened to room temperature), brown sugar and cinnamon into a bowl.
 Mix with a spoon until creamy and smooth.

 • Spread the cinnamon butter mixture onto the dough.
 Sprinkle over the chopped apple.

-• Roll the dough up into a tube (lengthways).
+• Gently roll the dough up into a tube (lengthways).
 Use a sharp knife to cut the roll into 8-12 pieces.

 • Place the pieces cut side up into the prepared cake tin (allow the rolls to touch one another as this will help them to rise).